e-e-e/feminist-culture-house-wp-theme/README.md

 FCH acknowledges artist Leah Beeferman’s thoughtful web design, and wishes to thank her for helping to shape their online presence, and collectively learn about accessible websites.

-FCH agrees to maintain the integrity of the website as envisioned by the artist, and will not change it without consulting the artist. "